 If convicted, the former nursing home employee could face up to two years in prison.

-Self defense and the restraint of violent patients are frequently used justifications in these kinds of cases.
+Self defense and the restraint of violent patients have frequently used justifications in these kinds of cases.
 But there is simply no justification appropriate for the kind of inhumane and violent actions like the ones described here.
 The patient’s family or other loved ones may wish to pursue a civil lawsuit in addition to criminal charges.

 Source: Rapid City Journal, “Former nursing home worker on trial for abuse,” Aug.
 28, 2013